aletheon/eleutherios-website/README.md

 -- Service (Jetstar Airlines or business)
 ```

-For example, the request or conversation, between Donna and the Travel Agent, can’t be seen or managed by the Healthcare Worker or Jestar Airlines.
+For example, the customer request or forum, between Donna and the Travel Agent, can’t be seen or managed by the Healthcare Worker or Jestar Airlines.
+In order to talk to them, Donna has to create a separate request or forum, with them.

 ![5b](./src/assets/5b.jpg)

-Eleutherios changes this behavior, by decoupling the request or turning it into a service (i.e website) that services, can see or participate in.
+Eleutherios changes this behavior, by decoupling the customer request or forum and turning it into a service (i.e website) that people or businesses, can see or participate in.

 ```bash
 Forum (Holiday to New Zealand)